neams-th-coe/cardinal/doc/content/tutorials/cht1.md

 | Core inlet temperature | 600&deg;C |
 | Core outlet temperature | 700&deg;C |

-FLiBe coolant flows through the pebble bed region, through small gaps between reflector blocks, and between small gaps between the reflector blocks and the barrel.
+FLiBe flows through the pebble bed, through small gaps between reflector blocks, and between small gaps between the reflector blocks and the barrel.
 These bypass paths are shown as yellow dashed lines in [top_down].
 Due to the top-down orientation of [top_down], flow paths radially (i.e. from lower to higher $r$ at a fixed $z$ between stacks of reflector blocks) are not shown.
-While such radial bypass paths contribute to bypass flow, they are not considered in this tutorial.
+While such radial bypass paths contribute to bypass flow, they are not considered here.

 The coupled NekRS-MOOSE simulation is conducted for a single ring of reflector blocks (i.e. a height of 0.52 m), with azimuthal symmetry assumed to further